Heidi Androl

 Heidi Androl (born October 29, 1980) is an American television sports reporter.
-Androl currently serves as a host on NHL Network.
-She was an interviewer for Showtime at Strikeforce Mixed martial arts events.
+Androl currently serves as a host on NHL Network and for the Ultimate Fighting Championship.
+She was an interviewer for Showtime at Strikeforce mixed martial arts events.

 Biography

 The oldest of three children, Androl was raised in Wisner, Michigan.
 Androl began modeling at age 13, and appeared in advertising, television and film.
 She attended the University of Michigan-Flint and Michigan State University, then moved to Los Angeles.